Tenn. St. LB collapses on sideline, has surgery

 Abercrombie was given oxygen on the sideline, then taken away on a stretcher.

-Abercrombie transferred to Tennessee State from Illinois and went into the game as the Tigers' second-leading tackler.
-He was credited with five tackles and a quarterback hurry before collapsing.
+The linebacker redshirted at Illinois in 2016 and played 11 games in 2017 before transferring to Tennessee State.
+He came into Saturday's game as the Tigers' second-leading tackler and was credited with five tackles and a quarterback hurry before suffering the injury.

-After the game ended, players from both teams joined Reed and Vanderbilt coach Derek Mason for a prayer.
+After the game ended, players from both teams joined Reed and Vanderbilt coach Derek Mason for a prayer for Abercrombie, his family and the Tigers.

-Abercrombie, a redshirt sophomore, entered Saturday with 13 total tackles and 1.5 sacks.
+"Football's what we do, not who we are," Mason said.
+"I know what it is to be a coach.
+I know what it is to have a player who's injured.
+At the end of the day, when serious injuries happen, football becomes secondary."